LGD2333/CFSeg-Net/README.md

 ## Citation

-If you find our repo useful for your research, please consider citing our paper.
+If you find our repo useful for your research, please consider citing our paper. <br>
-Our paper is currently being submitted to *The Visual Computer*:
+Our paper is currently being submitted to *The Visual Computer*:<br>
 ?